YouPenn/BlockChainAssignment/README.md

 Unzip the Project Files:
+Create a folder name like BlockChainAssignment in xampp/htdocs.
-Extract the BlockChainAssignment.zip to the xampp/htdocs folder on your computer.
+Extract the BlockChain.zip to the xampp/htdocs folder.
 The full path should look something like C:\xampp\htdocs\BlockChainAssignment.